jakartaee/expression-language/CONTRIBUTING.md

-# Contributing to Eclipse Project for Expression Language
+# Contributing to Jakarta Expression Language

 Thanks for your interest in this project.

 ## Project description

-Expression Language (also referred to as the EL) provides an important mechanism for enabling the presentation layer (web pages) to communicate with the application logic (managed beans).
-The EL is used by several JavaEE technologies, such as JavaServer Faces technology, JavaServer Pages (JSP) technology, and Contexts and Dependency Injection for Java EE (CDI).
-The EL can also be used in stand-alone environments.
+Jakarta Expression Language provides an important mechanism for enabling the presentation layer (web pages) to communicate with the application logic (managed beans).
+Jakarta Expression Language is used by several Jakarta EE technologies, such as Jakarta Faces, Jakarta Server Pages, Jakarta Security and Contexts and Dependency Injection for Jakarta EE (CDI).

+Jakarta Expression Language can also be used in stand-alone environments.

 * https://projects.eclipse.org/projects/ee4j.el